atoms-ufrj/CHCL-article-2024/README.md

 The repository is organized as:

---> LAMMPS modification: contains a customized version of the LAMMPS "dihedral_style charmm" command, which was applied to couple and decouple Lennard-Jones interactions within the CHARMM force field.
+--> LAMMPS Modification: contains a customized version of the LAMMPS "dihedral_style charmm" command, which was applied to couple and decouple Lennard-Jones interactions within the CHARMM force field.
--->
+--> Unit Cell: atomic positions of the unit cell of ChCl form \beta.